 • What you’ll see: costumed “devils” with heavy cowbells, danzantas, and processions tied to centuries‑old tradition.
 Official site • Tourism page.

-• Access: small village roads get crowded on 2–3 Feb; park on the outskirts and walk into the centre (follow local signage).
+• Access: small village roads get crowded on 2–3 Feb; park on the outskirts and walk into the center (follow local signage).
 Municipal site.

 • Exact timetable publishes annually on the official site and municipal channels.